ethan-ck/Alexandria/System Analysis and Design/Chapter 2 - Analyzing the Business Case.md

 - 4 Main Feasibilities
 	- Operational
-		- Will it fit the business process?
+		- Will the project fit the business process?
 	- Economic
 		- Benefits > costs
 		- TCO (Total cost of ownership)
+			- Licensing
+			- Fees
+			- Consulting
+			- etc...
 	- Technically
-		-
+		- Hardware, software, IT people
+		- Do we have the skilled labor to complete the project?
 	- Scheduling
 		- Can it be done in a reasonable timeframe
+		- If something happens, did we account for it?